jbertman-hc/Phoenix-AmazingCharts/README.md

 - **Health Check Improvements**: Enhanced API health check mechanism using `/api/Addendum/1` endpoint
 - **Startup Scripts**: Added convenient setup.sh and restart.sh scripts
 - **Port Configuration**: Configured to use port 5002 for the Blazor app and port 3000 for the proxy
+- **Project Renamed**: Renamed project from swagger-blank to Phoenix-AmazingCharts
 - **Data Source Indicator**: Added visual indicator showing the current data source

 ## Detailed Documentation